MonetDB/MonetDB-old/clients/iotclient/documentation/iot_server_arguments.rst

 Database Connection
 -------------------

-Credentials for the MAPI connection to MonetDB database.
+Credentials for the MAPI connection to the MonetDB database.

 .. note:: The user's password will be prompted during the initialization of the server.